ubergarm/rimworld-mp-kitchen-sink-reloaded/README.md

 * Designator Shapes - "flood fill" causes desyncs
 * Colony Groups - Group Menu -> Work -> Form Caravan desyncs, don't use any features except as a colonist bar replacement
 * Work Tab - don't use favorites menu it may desync
+* Yayo - don't use ammo as it is just too much more variables

 ## Unknown Quantities
 These mods have nothing listed in compatibilty spreadsheet: